Job Seekers, Welcome to AHA Career Center

 Professor of Public Policy, Racial Justice Approaches to Environmental Racism and Social Inequality

 The Gerald R. Ford School of Public Policy at the University of Michigan invites applications from well-qualified individuals for a tenure-track or tenured faculty position focused on teaching, research, and public engagement related to the relationships between environmental factors in physical, built, and/or social environments and environmental racism, social inequity, and public policy.
 Applicants should have expertise focused on structural and other forms of racism—including racism in public policies—that create environmental racism and associated social inequities.
-Applicants should also be interested in how the tools of community engagement or public policy reform can be used to create racially just and equitable physical/built/social environments or technologies that contribute
+Applicants should also be interested in how the tools of community engagement or public policy reform can be used to create racially just and equitable physical/built/social environments or technologies that

 Loading.
 Please wait.